How to Become an Electrician in Indiana

 - IBEW Local 668, Lafayette – Lafayette Electrical JATC

-These Joint Apprenticeship and Training Committee (JATC) programs take five years to complete.
-Requirements to enroll include being 18 or older, having a high school diploma or GED, having a valid driver’s license, passing a general aptitude test that includes algebra, and living in the jurisdiction of the JATC.
+Joint Apprenticeship and Training Committee (JATC) programs in Indiana take five years to complete.
+To enroll, applicants must be 18 years or older, have a high school diploma or GED, and hold a valid driver’s license.
+They must also pass a general aptitude test, which includes algebra, and live within the JATC jurisdiction.
+These programs provide the classroom instruction and hands-on training needed to qualify for licensing in Indiana.

 There are also a few non-union apprenticeship programs through the Independent Electrical Contractors in Indianapolis, Southern Indiana and Crown Point.
 These programs are similar to those offered by the IBEW chapters with classroom hours, apprenticeship hours and the same general requirements for enrolling.